apachecn/pytorch-doc-zh/docs/1.0/nn.md

 Note

-If the sum to the power of &lt;cite&gt;p&lt;/cite&gt; is zero, the gradient of this function is not defined.
+If the sum to the power of `p` is zero, the gradient of this function is not defined.
 This implementation will set the gradient to zero in this case.

 | Parameters: |

 *   **kernel_size** – a single int, the size of the window
 *   **stride** – a single int, the stride of the window.
 Default value is `kernel_size`
-*   **ceil_mode** – when True, will use &lt;cite&gt;ceil&lt;/cite&gt; instead of &lt;cite&gt;floor&lt;/cite&gt; to compute the output shape
+*   **ceil_mode** – when True, will use `ceil` instead of `floor` to compute the output shape

  |
 | --- | --- |